 First Homeless Shelter

-On March 15, 1954, papers of incorporation were drawn up and a charter secured to open the city’s first homeless shelter.
+On March 15, 1954, papers of incorporation were drawn up and a charter secured to open the city’s first shelter.
 Within a week, two rooms were rented in an unused store building at 429 McGavock Street.
-The night before the rooms were opened, five homeless men who had learned of the project wandered in and slept on a single bed, a pallet, and the bare floor.
+The night before the rooms were opened, five men experiencing homelessness who had learned of the project wandered in and slept on a single bed, a pallet, and the bare floor.

 March 15, 1954